 I mentioned previously that the J was the end of a series of changes, although the various steps in that series were in fact also called J series pens by Esterbrook; the differences between the well-known 1948 pattern and what went before are such that the collecting community has set up sub-classes called “Early” and “Transitional”.
 The “Early Js” start appearing in 1941, bearing clips unlike the previous models and of the same general shape as the fully-evolved J, and including such non-standard things as ink windows in the section and piston fillers (which several sources refer to as “twist fillers” based merely on the action to run the piston and local usage).
-The “Transitional J” appeared from 1944 to 1948, which mainly lacks the tail jewel that marks the standard J pens.
-Thus, the dates below for production can, by an expansive mind, be considered overly restrictive; if I ever get an example of the earlier forms in hand, I may have to consider a serious edit to this page.
+The “Transitional J” appeared from 1944 to 1948, and mainly lacks the tail jewel that marks the standard J pens; at the start of the run, they also had a different cap jewel.